 To what age do we spank our children?
 Many opinions and much controversy exist concerning this.
 However, when one examines scriptural instruction, it becomes clear that a child is to be under the authority of and in obedience to the parents until he marries.
 Ephesians 6:1-3 says, "Children, obey your parents in the Lord: for this is right.
 Honour thy father and mother; which is the first commandment with promise; That it may be well with thee, and thou mayest live long on the earth."
-This structure of authority and responsibility to obey the parents to form a new authority structure over his own family, as seen in Genesis 2:24.
+This structure of authority and responsibility to obey the parents changes at marriage when a man leaves the authority of the parents to form a new authority structure over his own family, as seen in Genesis 2:24.
 "Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh."
 After marriage, the children should continue to honor the parents and to consider counsel and wisdom from them whenever possible.